Ok so I may have gotten a little carried away during the rebounding photo shoot…

 -If possible do it with enough intensity to break a sweat.
 Give yourself 7-20 minutes.

 Sweating is important but it also means you’ll need a shower afterward.
 The nice thing about rebounding is you can still get a benefit from it even if you don’t break a sweat.
 Try to get at least one sweaty rebounder workout per day.
 I do it first thing in the morning before I shower for the day.
 If you can’t do it outside, do it inside.
 Just do it!

-My wife Micah even used rebounding workout dvd to lose her baby weight after Marin was born.
+My wife Micah even used a rebounding workout dvd to lose her baby weight after our first daughter was born.

 The quality of the frame, springs and mat are extremely important.
 Cheap rebounders are harder on your joints and can cause injury, also they wear out quickly, and have no warranty.

 I’ve used the ReboundAir Quarter-Fold Model (pictured above) since 2004 and I highly recommend it.

 ReboundAir was founded by Al Carter, THE pioneer of rebound exercise.